Important facts and information to know when visiting Saudi Arabia

 General travel tips for visiting Saudi Arabia

 - Much of life revolves around the Muslim prayer times, it is highly recommended you download the Muslim Pro app (Apple / Google Play) so you know when these times of day will occur.

-- Almost all shops and venues open in the morning, then will close gain until after afternoon prayer times.
+- Almost all shops and venues open in the morning, then will close again until after afternoon prayer times.
 They will stay open then until late at night (excluding prayer times).
 Those that remain open all day may close a good 20 mins before and after prayer time.

 - In the big cities, expect English to be used almost everywhere.

 - Laws were changed in June 2018 to allow women to drive, although as a tourist be mindful driving conditions particularly in the big cities are congested and hazardous, we’d only recommend experienced drivers rent a car in Saudi Arabia.

 - Pork and alcohol are strictly prohibited, even for non-Muslims; Drinking beer is not only illegal in Saudi, import of these goods even for personal use is strictly forbidden.

 - During the holy month of Ramadan, it is strictly forbidden to eat drinks or smoke in public during daylight hours.